-LDS targets and milestones (for each document listed in the LDS)
+Local Development Scheme (LDS) targets and milestones (for each document listed in the LDS)

-- Review of progress in meeting the targets and milestones - Reasons why any document preparation is ahead of or behind schedule - Recommended actions and timetable

-3.1 The AMR reviews actual plan progress compared with the targets and milestones for DPD preparation set out in the approved Local Development Scheme (LDS).
-It assesses where the City Council:

-- has met the LDS targets and milestones, is on target to meet them, is falling behind schedule, or will not meet them; - is falling behind schedule or has failed to meet a target or milestone and the reasons for this; and - need to update the Local Development Scheme particularly in light of the above.
-Where it is necessary to update the Local Development Scheme, the steps and the timetable needed for the revision of that scheme.

-3.2 The position at 31st March 2015 for each Development Plan Document in the LDS is set out in Tables 1 and 2.
-This indicates that the City Council achieved the milestone set in the LDS during the period 2014/15.

-3.3 The City Council has a full suite of LDF documents and has commenced work on the preparation of a new Local Plan.

-3.4 A fourth review of the Local Development Scheme was adopted in July 2015 and includes the scope and expected timetable for the new Chelmsford Local Plan.
+- Review of progress in meeting the targets and milestones - Reasons why any document preparation is ahead of or behind schedule - Recommended actions and timetable - 3.1 The AMR reviews actual plan progress compared with the targets and milestones for DPD preparation set out in the approved Local Development Scheme (LDS).
+It assesses where the City Council: - has met the LDS targets and milestones, is falling behind schedule, or will not meet targets with reasons for this and; - needs to update the Local Development Scheme particularly in light of the above.
+Where it is necessary to update the Local Development Scheme, the steps and the timetable needed for the revision of that scheme. - 3.2 The position at 31st March 2016 for each Development Plan Document in the LDS is set out in Tables 1 and 2.
+This indicates that the City Council achieved the milestone set in the LDS during the period 2015/16. - 3.3 The City Council has a full suite of LDF documents and has commenced work on the preparation of a new Local Plan. - 3.4 A fifth review of the Local Development Scheme was adopted in June 2016 and includes the scope and expected timetable for the new Chelmsford Local Plan.

-Table I - Progress on Local Development Scheme Targets and Milestones DevelopmentPlan Documents
+Table I - Progress on Local Development Scheme Targets